satanicscriptures/-Game-Over-Prank/README.md

 <<<<<<< HEAD
 # -Game-Over-Prank
-Script for a simple "Game Over." prank application.
-Good for learning/teaching code.
+Python script for a "Game Over." malware-prank application.
+Teaching tool; for beginners.
 =======
 A simple python APP that opens a GUI conatiner with a "click here" button.
 When pressed, the monitor screen goes black and a "GAME OVER" red font appears.
 The mouse is disabled